Photo by Shu Tomioka

 The recognition committee member of The Japan Branch of The Royal Horticultural Society (RHSJ) recommendation products. *2013-2015

-A gardener at Great Dixter on a short-term basis to extend knowledge about plants and planting schemes by Fergus Garrett.
+A gardener at Great Dixter on a short-term basis to explore professional skill of plants and planting schemes by Fergus Garrett.

-I hope to illustrate natural harmony by creating a space where two different styles are unified and coexist in utter tranquillity. - makiko’
+I hope to illustrate natural harmony by bringing any different styles where are unified and coexist in utter tranquillity.